kihonq/createDApp/docs/source/developer-tools.rst

 Block found
 ~~~~~~~~~~~

-useDapp is constantly listening for new blocks.
+createDapp is constantly listening for new blocks.
 It does this so that it can maintain up to date blockchain state.

 Calls updated
 ~~~~~~~~~~~~~

-To understand the information that the extension presents it is necessary to understand how useDapp manages blockchain data.
-Whenever the app makes a call to a high level hook like ``useTokenBalance`` a low level ``useContractCalls`` is invoked. useDapp maintains a list of blockchain calls that will be made whenever a new block is found.
+To understand the information that the extension presents it is necessary to understand how createDapp manages blockchain data.
+Whenever the app makes a call to a high level hook like ``useTokenBalance`` a low level ``useContractCalls`` is invoked. createDapp maintains a list of blockchain calls that will be made whenever a new block is found.

 ``useContractCalls`` adds or removes calls from that list.
 Because making lots of blockchain calls at once is problematic the calls are actually aggregated together in one giant call to the `Multicall <https://github.com/makerdao/multicall>`_ contract.
 The resulting data is later decoded and returned back to higher level hooks.